Wkemery/Arboreal/Source/README.md

 *I removed validName() because we should check for valid input before passing it to our filesystem. as much as possible anyway.*

 I think we'll be able to get rid of alot of the helper functions actually. because map will be able to do all that for us. the **big helper functions will be reading in a map and writing out a map**. which i think we can just basically write out all the key, value pairs, because a map can do that easily with its iterator. **for reading in, we'll just read in all the key value pairs and add them to the map one by one.**
-**Name Length HARD CAPS at 64 char**
-**NEED TREE INODE**
+**Name Length HARD CAPS at size specified in partition info during formatting** **NEED TREE INODE**
 **READING A MAP FROM DISK TO MAIN MEMORY** **------------------------------------------**
-**Read key until 1 NULLbyte then read exactly "Size of int" bytes and repeat for size of map/tree(from Tree Inode) **

  **so we'll have to have a reserved spot at the end of a block for a block number to the next block of continuing data.**
-**WHEN READING IN ITERMEDIARY DATA STRUCT ONLY CONTAINS 1 INTEGER VALUE, THE LOCATION ON DISK OF THE TREE INODE THE LOCATION IN MAIN MEMORY WILL BE DECIDED AND ADDED ONCE WE INSTANTIATE THE TREE AFTER HAVING READ IT FROM DISK**

 **We should write everything out in plaintext and have a converter that can change it to byte stuff that we can implement later. also we should have a flag that will zero out blocks (FOR SPEED), mainly for debugging. but can also repourpose to an encrypt flag later.**